 Promote Existing TikToks with Spark Ads

-A very unique feature that TikTok has is the ability to “spark” existing videos from your page, and show them to more people with real-world dollars.
-The allure of this is that you are probably going to spark an existing video that did well with impressions, views, likes, you decide it, and TikTok will help push that video to more of those people, driving them to your page.
+TikTok offers is the ability to “spark” existing organic videos from your page, and push them to more people with real-world dollars.
+The allure of this is the strategy to spark an existing video that did well with impressions, views, likes organically, and TikTok will help push that video to more of those people, driving them to your page.

-The cool part about this is that you are already able to gauge the likelihood of the performance of these videos based on the included metrics baked into the app.
-If this existing video was doing well, perhaps it was promoting a product that you are offering, or it showcases your brand in a positive light, then it would probably be smart to spark it, and send it out to more people, getting more eyes on your page, and then more followers.
+Strategically speaking, you are already able to gauge the likelihood of the performance of these videos based on the included metrics baked into the app.
+If this existing video was doing well, perhaps it was promoting a product that you are offering, or it showcases your brand in a positive light, then it’s a sound approach to spark it and send it out to more people, getting more eyes on your page, and then more followers.

 Ultimately, there is no “hack” to getting more followers overnight or by paying someone else to do it.
-With even the largest brands, growing a following and a user-base is trial and error, and is dependent on what is working for you.
+With even the largest brands, growing a following and a user base is a process built on trial and error, iteration, learnings and analysis, and is dependent on what is working for you.

-Posting consistently, engaging with the platform through trends or activity, using hashtags, or throwing your real world money to TikTok, instead of a phony organization/company selling you false promises, and only a few ways of trying to understand the platform and growing followers.
+Posting consistently, building a content strategy, engaging with the platform through trends, using hashtags, or investing ad dollars in TikTok are only a few of the ways to understand the platform and grow followers.

 Let us know what tactics are working for your page, and follow NoGood for more TikTok and marketing advice.